Blepharoplasty in Augusta, GA

 What can I expect during a Blepharoplasty procedure?

 Blepharoplasty is performed under general anesthesia through tiny incisions in the corners of the eyes.
-Through these incisions, Dr. Austin or Dr. Isakson precisely and gently tightens sagging skin and muscle tissue then trims away excess skin, producing a refreshed and youthful facial contour.
+Through these incisions, Dr. Austin, Dr. Isakson, or Dr. Medina precisely and gently tightens sagging skin and muscle tissue then trims away excess skin, producing a refreshed and youthful facial contour.

 What can I expect during recovery after Blepharoplasty?

 Sagging skin in the eyes can make you look old and worn.
-Consider a rejuvenating eyelid surgery to restore a more youthful and alert facial expression.
-Dr. Troy Austin, a board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon at Southeastern Aesthetic Surgery, regularly perform blepharoplasty surgery with outstanding results for patients in Augusta, Evans, and Columbia County, as well as nearby areas in Georgia and South Carolina.
+Consider a rejuvenating eyelid surgery to restore a more youthful and alert facial expression. our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeons Dr. Troy Austin and Dr. Matthew Isakson, regularly perform blepharoplasty surgery with outstanding results for patients in Augusta, Evans, and Columbia County, as well as nearby areas in Georgia and South Carolina.
 Contact us today!